-Craig C. Bradley is one of Chicago’s leading attorneys for emerging companies.
+Craig C. Bradley, Vice Chair of the firm’s Venture Capital & Emerging Growth Companies practice, is one of Chicago’s leading attorneys for emerging companies.
 He represents a broad array of businesses, entrepreneurs and investors in venture capital, seed-stage, private equity and debt financings, mergers and acquisitions, corporate organizational and governance matters, securities law, license agreements, partnering and other arrangements for the sharing of technology and industrial know-how, intellectual property protection and key employee compensation agreements and plans.
 Craig has a special focus on serving as primary outside counsel for emerging software, life sciences, Internet, communications and other technology companies.

 Evan Brown advises companies of all sizes on matters pertaining to technology, intellectual property and privacy.
 His practice covers a wide range of related issues, such as licensing, online services, cloud-based technology, data security, social media, copyright and trademark protection and advertising.